 - We're calling for Maryland's public health response to include:

-- We are working with local public health and homeless services leaders to ensure that people without homes or in congregate living situations have someplace to isolate if tested and awaiting results for COVID-19 – or if diagnosed and in need of quarantine.
+- We are working with local public health and homeless services leaders to ensure that people without homes or in congregate living situations get tested and have someplace to safely isolate if needed.

-- The city’s newly released Emergency Response Plan for People Experiencing Homelessness includes initiatives to deconcentrate large congregate facilities and protocol for active screening at shelters, hospital discharge and isolation at new designated facilities.
+- The city’s Emergency Response Plan for People Experiencing Homelessness includes initiatives to deconcentrate large congregate facilities and protocol for active screening at shelters, hospital discharge and isolation at new designated facilities.